 Vice-President, Region 4 (Counties of Simcoe, Brant, Wellington, Dufferin, Haldimand, Norfolk, Regional Municipalities of Waterloo, Hamilton-Wentworth, Niagara, District Municipality of Muskoka and District of Parry Sound.)

 Toronto office, 1-800-387-5580 (toll-free) or (416) 964-1979. ext.
 7752

-Dianne Leclair is currently serving her fourth term as Vice-President, Region 4, on the Ontario Nurses’ Association (ONA) Board of Directors.
+Dianne Leclair is currently serving her fifth term as Vice-President, Region 4, on the Ontario Nurses’ Association (ONA) Board of Directors.

 In that capacity, Leclair represents thousands of registered nurses and allied health professionals working in south-central Ontario, including the regions of Simcoe, Dufferin, Wellington, Waterloo, Halton, Hamilton-Wentworth, Brant, Haldimand-Norfolk and Niagara.